grab/engineering-blog/_posts/2019-03-11-context-deadlines-and-how-to-set-them.md

 A second reason not to set shorter timeouts is that it could lead to unexpected errors on the downstream services.
 Even if B and C are healthy, a shorter context timeout could lead to errors if A has timed out.
 Besides the problem of having to handle the cancelled requests, the errors could create noise in the logs, and more importantly could have been avoided.
 If the downstream services are healthy and responding within their SLA, there is no point in timing out earlier.
 An exception might be for the edge server (A) to allow for only 1 attempt or fewer retries than the downstream service actually performs.
 But this is tricky to configure and weakens the resiliency.
 If it is desirable to shorten the timeouts to decrease latency, it is better to start adjusting the timeouts of the downstream resources first, starting from the innermost service outwards.

-## A model implementation for using context timeouts in calls between microservices
+## A Model Implementation for Using Context Timeouts in Calls Between Microservices

 We've touched on several useful concepts for improving resiliency in distributed systems: timeouts, context, circuit-breakers and retries.
 It is desirable to use all of them together in a good resiliency strategy.
 However, the actual implementation is far from trivial; finding the right order and configuration to use them effectively can seem like searching for the holy grail, and many teams go through a long process of trial and error, continuously improving their implementation.
 Let's try to formally put together an ideal implementation, step by step.